globalizejs/globalize/README.md

 desired.
 It is important to do so in a way that handles the fact that the culture info may not be provided, may not be provided yet, or may already be provided.
-Using jQuery's extend() method, it is possible to define a culture in a way that both defines if it does not exist and adds to it if it does exist.
+Using jQuery's extend() method, it is possible to define a culture in a way that both defines it if it does not exist and adds to it if it does exist.
 </p>
 <p>